vechain/vechain-sdk-js/.github/CONTRIBUTING.md

 ## Code of Conduct

-We are committed to providing a welcoming and inclusive environment for everyone who contributes to or interacts with the vechain SDK project.
+We are committed to providing a welcoming and inclusive environment for everyone who contributes to or interacts with the VeChain SDK project.
 To ensure a positive experience for our community, we have established a [Code of Conduct](CODE_OF_CONDUCT.md) that outlines our expectations for behavior.
 We encourage all contributors, maintainers, and users to familiarize themselves with this code, as it reflects our commitment to creating a diverse and respectful community.
 Thank you for helping us maintain a welcoming and collaborative space for all.

 ## Thank You